-Priority may be given to nominees that represent organizations in a position to directly commercialize, or organizations that can participate in commercialization through technology transfer (i.e., academic institutions that have technology licensing programs).
+Priority may be given to nominees that represent organizations in a position to directly commercialize or to organizations that can participate in commercialization through technology transfer (i.e., academic institutions that have technology licensing programs).

-Green chemistry principles and criteria are based on those employed in consideration of the ACS Green Chemistry Institute's Kenneth G. Hancock Memorial Student Award in Green Chemistry and the Presidential Green Chemistry Challenge Award.
+Green chemistry principles and criteria are based on those employed in consideration of the ACS Green Chemistry Institute's Kenneth G. Hancock Memorial Award and the Presidential Green Chemistry Challenge Award.

 Affordability and practicality of a qualified application are evidenced by discoveries that:

-- Conform to existing manufacturing infrastructures with little or no additional investment in equipment or personnel to operate the manufacturing process,
+- Conform to existing manufacturing infrastructures with little or no additional investment in equipment or personnel to operate the manufacturing process; or

-- Or are totally new products whose economics are compelling even after considering market prices for currently available alternatives, costs of starting materials, manufacturing yield and throughput, manufacturing labor, and equipment and facilities costs.
+- Are totally new products whose economics are compelling even after considering market prices for currently available alternatives, costs of starting materials, manufacturing yield and throughput, manufacturing labor, and equipment and facilities costs.

-The award was established in 2007 and is supported, beginning in 2009, through an endowment by Rohm and Haas Company, now a wholly owned subsidiary of Dow.
+The award was established in 2007 and has been supported since 2009 through an endowment by Rohm and Haas Company, now a wholly owned subsidiary of Dow.

 American Chemical Society